DiarmuidHenry/Project-02/README.md

 - _Conflicting Specificity_

 When adding media queries, I was having problem with specificity.
 I found out that this was because my approach to it was to add styles directly into the HTML from javascript.
 This meant it could not be overwritten, as `style = ""` has the highest specificity.
-I tried first to fix this by altering the way I changed the display property: I simply created style classes called `.display-flex`, `.display-block` and `.display-none` in `style.css` and added this style class to the object.
+I tried first to fix this by altering the way I changed the display property: I created style classes called `.display-flex`, `.display-block` and `.display-none` in `style.css` and added this style class to the object.
 However, this didn't work, as I had more specific changes to the display based on id in other places in the code.
 I finally solved it by altering the `changeDisplayById` function to include the media query in itself.
 This way, I avoided having excessive usage of `!important` and I didn't have to do a large restructure of the CSS styling.

 - _Poor View on Mobile Devices_